Toward universal coalescence models for antideuteron production: PYTHIA setup for antinuclei production

 \item \texttt{Fragmentation:setVertices = on} activates the Lund-model space--time construction of hadron production points from the string fragmentation process itself, i.e.\ hadron vertices are computed from the space--time locations of the relevant adjacent string breaks as in Ref.~\cite{FerreresSole:2018vla}. \end{itemize}

-Because long strings in boosted topologies can extend significantly along the beam direction, hadron production vertices can reach much larger separations (especially in $z$), as illustrated, e.g., by the distributions shown in Fig.~4 of Ref.~\cite{Bierlich:2021whr}.
+Because long strings in boosted topologies can extend significantly along the beam direction, hadron production vertices can reach much larger separations in the pair reference frame (especially in $z$), as illustrated, e.g., by the distributions shown in Fig.~4 of Ref.~\cite{Bierlich:2021whr}.
 Since our goal is to use \emph{hadron} production vertices (rather than inherited parent positions), we enable both switches.

 Figure~\ref{fig:sourceDbar} shows the distribution of spatial separations $|\Delta \vec r|$ between $\bar p$--$\bar n$ pairs, evaluated in the pair rest frame.\footnote{Here $\Delta\vec r\equiv \vec r_{\bar p}-\vec r_{\bar n}$ is constructed from the production vertices stored in the \texttt{PYTHIA} event record.} Pairs produced directly at hadronization peak at $\Delta r\simeq 2~\mathrm{fm}$, whereas pairs in which both antinucleons originate from resonance decays peak at larger separations, $\Delta r\simeq 3.5~\mathrm{fm}$.
 The hadronization component is also noticeably narrower than the resonance-decay component.
 This implies that coalescence is generically less efficient for antinucleons produced via resonance decays, since they are typically emitted further apart.
 The inclusive distribution peaks at $\Delta r\simeq 2.5~\mathrm{fm}$.
 We also note that the resonance-decay contribution is subdominant in \texttt{PYTHIA} compared to direct hadronization (see Sec.~\ref{sec:pythiaDbar} below).